PennyLaneAI/catalyst/README.md

 ## Key Features

-- Compile the entire quantum-classical workflow, including the optimization loop.
+- Compile the entire quantum-classical workflow, including any optimization loops.

 - Use Catalyst alongside PennyLane directly from Python.
-Simply decorate quantum nodes and hybrid functions with `@qjit`, leading to significant performance improvements over standard Python execution.
+Simply decorate quantum code and hybrid functions with `@qjit`, leading to significant performance improvements over standard Python execution.

 - Access advanced control flow that supports both quantum and classical instructions.

-- Infrastructure for both quantum *and* classical optimization, allowing you to compile quantum circuits that contain control flow.
+- Infrastructure for both quantum *and* classical compilation, allowing you to compile quantum circuits that contain control flow.

 - Built to be end-to-end differentiable.